By Mehmet Kurtkaya, Published on July 1, 2019, Updated January 18, 2020

 "Here we use a statistical model, which takes into account the frequency with which words are used in common everyday speech, to predict the existence of a set of such highly conserved words among seven language families of Eurasia postulated to form a linguistic superfamily that evolved from a common ancestor around 15,000 y ago."

-See also Origins of human Language
+See also my article Origins of human Language

 Gobeklitepe Neolithic skull cult and its similarities to others in South AsiaModified human crania from Göbekli Tepe provide evidence for a new form of Neolithic skull cult by Julia Gresky et. al. analyzes marks in the skulls found in Gobeklitepe and compares them to skull cult finds from other locations such as the Pacific and South Asia.
 The following quote is especially interesting: